• Skip to primary navigation

 mango mochi balls

-This recipe is inspired by Phoenix Bakery in San Gabriel Valley.
-When my family visits LA, my dad always picks up some mango mochi and mango pudding for me.
+This mango mochi recipe is inspired by Phoenix Bakery (Hong Kong Bakery and Restaurant) in San Gabriel Valley.
+When my family visits LA, my dad always picks up some mango mochi and mango pudding for me because they’re my favorite!
 My dad’s sweet gesture always makes me crave these desserts even more!
-This dessert is vegan & gluten-free (also not too sweet so its perfect for asian family taste 😅), so you don’t have to feel too guilty when you eat all of them.
+This mango mochi with coconut is vegan & gluten-free.
+This dessert also receives the best asian family compliment, ‘not too sweet.’

 • Heat a large pot with some water.